Craps Bets Explained

 If the casino only takes the commission on a win, then the house edge lowers to 1.67% on a Buy 4/Buy 10 bet, 1.96% on a Buy 5/Buy 9 Bet, and 2.22% on a Buy 6/Buy 8 Bet.

 Lay bets let you wager on the 7 appearing before a specific number.
 The casino charges a commission because 7s are likelier to appear than any other single number.
 The house edge on the lay bets range from 2.44% to 4.00%, so several of these are respectable.

 Hint: Make the Lay 4 or Lay 10 bet, if you choose to make this wager.
 If the casino only takes a commission on winning lay bets, then the house edge is 1.67% on a Lay 4/Lay 10 bet, 2.00% on a Lay 5/Lay 9 bet, and 2.27% on a Lay 6/Lay 8 bet.

 Hard Way Bets

-Hard way bets are named after how hard it is to win by placing them.
+Hard way bets are so-named because you have to roll a number in a specific way.
 In craps, a hard number is a number that’s rolled in two smaller identical totals.
 A “hard 8” is when both dice show 4, for example.
 Hard way bets are wagers that a specific hard number will come up.